wyang342/http-server-two/README.md

   client_connection.send(body_response.encode())
 ```

-As we pause for a second to look at our code, we have to address 2 things regarding its future organization:
+Ah, a bit more breathing room.
+Let's pause for a second to look at our code and plan its future:
-* First, we want to create a `Response` class because our responses are going to get more elaborate
+* `server.py` passed off the `Request` responsibility to another class but it's doing everything with the `Response` right now.
+We want to create a `Response` class soon to keep to the single responsibility principle.
-* Second, our if/elif statement for URNs is going to become cumbersome to work with as it grows.
+* Our `if/elif` statement for URIs is going to become cumbersome to work with as it grows.
 We need to create a `Router` class to handle reading each request and deciding how to respond (using the `Response` class)

 The flow we are working toward looks something like this:
 * `server.py` receives an HTTP request (a string)
-* It passes the request to the `Request` class which parses/cleans the data so that we can use it more easily.
+* It passes the request to the `Request` class which parses/cleans the data so that we can use it more easily
 * The `Request` gets passed to the `Router`, who's job is to decide decode it and determine what kind of `Response` to send back
 * `Response` will creates an appropriate response with properly formated HTML to `server.py`
 * You see the response as HTML on your browser

-## Release 2 - `Response` Class
+## Release 2 - The `Response` Class
-Create a new file `response.py` and create a `Response`.
+Create a new file `response.py` and create the `Response` class.
 Some suggestions/pointers for your `Response` class:
-- It should be initialized with the URN string and a dictionary of possible template variables.
+- It should be initialized with the URI string and a dictionary of possible template variables.
 Be sure to account for the situation where there aren't any template variables in `Response`
-- Write a method `__str__` where, based off the URN string, it should be able to render a fully formatted Jinja HTML template using (if applicable) template variables
+- Write a method `__str__` where, based off the URN string, it should be able to render a fully formatted Jinja HTML template using template variables (if applicable)
 - You will probably end up stripping the methods you wrote in `utilities.py` to put into this class and deleting `utilities.py` altogether
     - Don't forget to remove unnecessary libraries from `server.py` when you strip out code